Alcaro/jupyterbookmaker/README.md

-# Jupyter Bookmaker
+# Archived Jupyter Bookmaker

+This repository has been archived.
+It has been moved, under a different name, to [nbbinder](https://github.com/rmsrosa/nbbinder).

+## Description

 Generates a navigable book-like structure to a collection of Jupyter notebooks.

-## Description

 It adds a Table of Contents to a given "Table of Contents" file, and adds a header and top and bottom navigator cells to each notebook.